 Outsloped trails (trails that slant to allow rain to run off) make trail riding a bit more challenging.
+Keep your weight shifted into the slope.

-It also helps to know which trails you can ride and who else might be on those same trails.
+It also helps to know which trails you can legally ride and who else might be on those same trails.
 These are signs currently used in some areas to designate trail types and restrictions.